icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 7. Open the Java-Perspective if you´re not already there

 ### Working sets
-To place the projects categorized - OH by them self and ePlatform in a different place..
+To categorize the projects - OH by them self and ePlatform in a different place..
 You may create working sets, from the package explorer, mark those projects you want to gather then click the "arrow down" and choose "configure working sets...".

 ##### Open-ePlatform
 The following projects are included in the Open-ePlatform: AuthifyClient, BaseMapQuery, demo.oeplatform.org, FlowEngine, FlowInstancePDFGenerator, mapclient-riges, MinimalUserSAMLAdapter, MultiGeometryMapQuery, PBLKnowledgeBank, PUDMApQuery, PUDQuerym SearchLMRMI, SinglePolygonMapQuery